golang/website/go.dev/content/solutions/cloud/index.md

     {{% mediaListBox img-src="/images/logos/uber-app-icon.svg" img-alt="Uber Logo" title="" align=top %}}
 Uber uses Go to power several of its critical services that impact the experience of millions of drivers and passengers around the world.
 From their [real-time analytics engine](https://eng.uber.com/aresdb/), AresDB, to their [microservice for Geo-querying](https://eng.uber.com/go-geofence/), Geofence, and [their resource scheduler](https://eng.uber.com/open-sourcing-peloton/).
     {{% /mediaListBox %}}
-    {{% mediaListBox img-src="/images/logos/gokit.png" img-alt="Go Kit Logo" title="" align=top %}}
-[Go kit](https://gokit.io) is an open source toolkit for creating microservices.
-Described as "fill[ing] in the gaps left by the otherwise excellent standard library, giving your team the confidence to adopt Go throughout your stack."
-    {{% /mediaListBox %}}
 {{% /mediaList %}}

 ## How to use Go for Cloud Computing